nabulator/nabulator.github.io/src/openpad.md

 ### Of Noise and Entropy

-Because we're desiging an analog circuit we need to minimize our analog noise which our microcontroller will read!
+Because we're designing an analog circuit we need to minimize our analog noise which our microcontroller will read!
 Following standard analog design here wise.
 So make sure your sensors are shielded and your 5V clean.
 Keep wires short as possible.
 Another option is to use RC time constant to filter out noise but that could introduce